the-fab-cube/flesh-and-blood-cards/helper-scripts/generate-sql-db/README.md

 ### Running the Script
 1. Run `python main.py -d <database-name> -u <user> -p <password> -H <host> -P <port> -i <images-base-url>` to run the SQL database generator.
+2. Add `-r` as an option to delete all the tables and regenerate them from scratch.

 ## Running the Script with Pyenv